akelstrom/weather-app/README.md

 # Weather App

 ## Description
-Used OpenWeather API to retrieve weather data for cities for this weather dashboard app that runs in the browser and features dynamically updated HTML and CSS.
+For this application I used OpenWeather API to retrieve weather data for cities for this weather dashboard app that runs in the browser and features dynamically updated HTML and CSS.

 ## Tech Used:
 * HTML